Japan's top court finalizes damages order over removal of heckler

 The Supreme Court has upheld a ruling that ordered a prefectural government to pay ¥550,000 in damages over the police's removal of a heckler from a stump speech by the late Prime Minister Shinzo Abe in 2019.

-In the decision dated Monday, the top court's First Petty Bench, presided over by Justice Takuya Miyama, dismissed an appeal by the prefectural government of Hokkaido in the lawsuit filed by a woman from Sapporo, finalizing the damages order issued by lower courts.
-All of the five justices at the Supreme Court supported the verdict.
+In the decision dated Monday, the top court's First Petty Bench, presided over by Justice Takuya Miyama, dismissed an appeal by the prefectural government of Hokkaido, in the lawsuit filed by 29-year-old organization worker Kio Momoi from Sapporo, finalizing the damages order issued by lower courts.
+All five justices at the Supreme Court supported the verdict.